cwarwicker/discord-WriterBot/readme.md

 `!goal`: Sets a daily goal which resets every 24 hours

 `!lookup`: Looks up the definitions of a given word, using the Oxford English Dictionary API.
 Add the flag s to search for synonymns, or a for antonyms.

+`!project`: Using these commands, you can create different projects and store word counts against them seperately.
+They also integrate with the wrote and sprint commands.
+See the help information for those commands for more info.

 `!prompt`: Generates a random writing prompt.
 Initial prompts taken from (thewritersacademy and /r/writingprompts)